 C. R. Wood Park

-A small building within the park, known as the Hayestown Center, adds historical significance to the area.
-The center and the surrounding neighborhood were named after Elton Clyde Hayes, a pioneer community leader who first settled in the southeastern section of Durham in the late 1800s.
+The Hayestown Center building within the park carries some interesting local history.
+Both the center and surrounding neighborhood were named after Elton Clyde Hayes, a pioneering community leader who settled in southeastern Durham way back in the late 1800s.
+You're literally playing in a piece of Durham's past!

 All Features & Facilities